kira-m/react-redux-typescript-boilerplate/README.md

 # react-tailwind-webpack-boilerplate
 Template repository, mostly for personal use.
-Scaffolds a React/Redux app with TailwindCSS support.
+Scaffolds a React/Redux app with Typescript & TailwindCSS support.

 ### Features